 Digital Object Identifier (DOI)

 Grinevich, Vladimir P.; Letchworth, Sharon R.; Lindenberger, Kari A.; Menager, Jean; Mary, Veronique; Sadieva, Khalima A.; Buhlman, Lori M.; Bohme, Georg Andrees; Pradier, Laurent; Benavides, Jesus; Lukas, Ronald J.; and Bencherif, Merouane, "Heterologous Expression Of Human Î±6Î²4Î²3Î±5 Nicotinic Acetylcholine Receptors: Binding Properties Consistent With Their Natural Expression Require Quaternary Subunit Assembly Including The Î±5 Subunit" (2005).
-Neurobiology.
+Translational Neuroscience.
 228.